-The student may earn the M.A. degree by completing either 30 graduate credits, including a thesis; or 36 graduate credits with an examination in lieu of a thesis.
+The student may earn the M.A. degree on a thesis or non-thesis tracking by completing 30 graduate credits and a thesis; or 36 graduate credits with an examination at the end of the second year of study.
 The choice between the two options should be made no later than the second semester of study.
 The student must maintain a B average, or better, in all graduate work.
 Each candidate for the M.A. degree must pass the following courses.

-- HIST 6600: Historiography - HIST 6930: Two seminars with this course number. - In addition, HIST 6950 is highly recommended
+- HIST 6600: Historiography - HIST 6930: Two seminars with this course number. - In addition, HIST 6950: History Workshop is highly recommended